droxit/roxcomposer/doc/installation.md

 # Obtaining the package

-You will need the mosaic installation package (a compressed tar archive) - which is obtainable only through the droxIT Lapteva & Baumgärtner GmbH
+You will need the mosaic installation package (a compressed tar archive) - which is obtainable only through the droxIT GmbH

 ## System prerequesites